dzackgarza/Notes/Class_Notes/2021/Spring/FourManifolds/FourManifolds.md

 :::

 :::{.remark}
-Next time: we'll see that if $X$ is Kahler, then
+Next time: we'll see that if $X$ is Kähler, then
 \[
 \mch^k(X) = \bigoplus_{p+q=k} \mch^{p, q}(X),
 \]